The Australian Dental Association (ADA) recommends interdental cleaning at least once a day.

 If you really know why dental professionals recommend flossing, then you will be more inclined to do it.

 First things first:

 - Pick the right tool for the job.
 Choose the right interdental cleaning tool for you.
-You can read about the differences between floss, water flossers and interdental brushes here.

 - Don’t expect to be perfect the first time.
 Take time to learn the right technique before you try flossing for the first time.
 But don’t worry if you can’t do it at first.
 You will find flossing becomes easier with practice.
 Practice makes perfect!